ItayMeiri/ML/README.md

-# ML Algorithms in Python & some personal projects
+# ML Algorithms in Python